VasilyShelkov/React-Hot-Dev-Starter-Kit/README.md

 3) run npm start

-4) got to localhost:8080 and bathe in the glory of React-hot-dev-starter-kit
+4) go to localhost:8080

+bathe in the glory of React-hot-dev-starter-kit